This Vegan Coconut Bacon Stretchy Melty Grilled Cheese is inspired by this grilled cheese, but possibly tastes even more delicious!

 When I was developing the recipe, I was so excited about creating a vegan cheese that was made using entirely natural ingredients, which would have a similar texture to real cheese.

-I managed to do this thanks to the wonderful ingredient that is mochi!
+I managed to make this Vegan Stretchy Melty Coconut Bacon Grilled Cheese thanks to the wonderful ingredient that is mochi!
 Mochi are Japanese sticky rice cakes, which are made from pounding rice until it becomes sticky.

 It’s sold in many different forms, one of them being in small, hard blocks.
 When these blocks of mochi are cooked, they become incredibly sticky, melty, stretchy and gooey.